build-trust/ockam/implementations/rust/ockam/ockam_macros/README.md

 Ockam is a library for building devices that communicate securely, privately and trustfully with cloud services and other devices.

-This crate provides shared macros.
+This crate provides shared macros to:

+ - clone structs asynchronously
+ - create an ockam node and access its `Context`
+ - write some node-related tests

 ## Usage